merenlab/merenlab.org/software/anvio/help/programs/anvi-get-short-reads-from-bam/index.md

   display: true
 ---

-Get short reads back from a BAM file with options for compression, splitting of forward and reverse reads, etc..
+Get short reads back from a BAM file with options for compression, splitting of forward and reverse reads, etc.

 See **[program help menu](../../../vignette#anvi-get-short-reads-from-bam)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.